Accredited Online Radiologic Technology Programs

 • Expected Time to Completion: 26 months

-• Location: Cincinnati, OH
+• Location: Savannah, GA

-St. Joseph’s College
+St. Joseph’s College of Maine

 St. Joseph’s College of Maine offers an online bachelor of science program in radiologic science administration.
 In addition to a general health administration knowledge base, this program emphasizes radiologic sciences.
-The program is ideal for students who have recently completed a radiography program or currently working radiologic technologists.
+The program is ideal for students who have recently completed a radiography program or are currently working as radiologic technologists.
 Notably, students can fast-track to the school’s master’s of health administration program upon completing this degree.

 This online program prepares radiologic science professionals for opportunities in outpatient medical centers, physician offices, digital imaging system manufacturers, and research centers.